-Mind in Bexley provide emotional support, peer support activities and information and advice to relatives and friends caring for someone over the age of eighteen and experiencing Mental ill health and/or drug and alcohol problems in Bexley.
+Mind in Bexley carers service provides practical & emotional support, information and advice to relatives and friends caring for someone over the age of eighteen and experiencing Mental health problems and/or drug and alcohol use in Bexley.

 Being a carer

 Being a carer for someone can be isolating and demanding and can have a profound effect on your mental, physical and emotional well-being.
 This can put extra pressure and strain on you, especially as you have to carry on with your own life as well.
 Being responsible for someone else in addition to managing your own life can be tremendously stressful.
 The needs of carers are often overlooked especially when the needs of those they are caring for are more obvious or immediate.

 Even if you manage your responsibilities effectively you may, at some point, need support, empathy and a space to talk.
 You may just need extra support during difficult periods such as behavioural changes in the person that you care for due to illness.

 To access our service you can either self-refer or ask a professional who knows you and your family well to contact us:

 (This voicemail is being checked regularly throughout the day) Leave a brief message including – your name, contact number and if we have permission to leave messages on your answerphone.
 Someone will get back to you as soon as possible.
 Or alternatively you can self-refer online:

 Please note: The opening hours of the Mind in Bexley carers support service have been extended and are as follows: